Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 Simply projecting continuous values into the embedding space fails if the language model's internal attention heads are not updated to interpret these new soft tokens.
 The success of the Extended model confirms that LoRA provides sufficient plasticity to align the pre-trained discrete representations with new continuous modalities.
 This finding establishes a blueprint for future expansions: incorporating real-time sensor readings or complex boundary conditions will likely require joint optimization of input adapters and backbone parameters (via LoRA), rather than treating the language model as a frozen black box.

-\textbf{Precision trade-off:} While the Extended model successfully learned the grammar of variable-time control, it exhibited higher variance in terminal error compared to the fixed-horizon baseline (Figure~\ref{fig:extension_results}d).
-The success rate at the strict plus or minus 1\% band dropped to 22.4\%, although it remained robust at the operational plus or minus 5\% band (83.4\%).
+Precision trade-off: While the Extended model successfully learned the grammar of variable-time control, it exhibited higher variance in terminal error compared to the fixed-horizon baseline (Figure~\ref{fig:extension_results}d).
+The success rate at the strict $\pm$1\% band dropped to 22.4\%, although it remained robust at the operational $\pm$5\% band (83.4\%).
 This performance dip reflects the increased complexity of the task: the agent must now infer not only the rod dynamics but also the optimal actuation timing relative to a floating evaluation horizon.

 Overall, these results establish that the proposed foundation-model-inspired architecture is sufficiently flexible to adapt to new physics and variable boundary conditions, provided that the adaptation strategy allows for sufficient parameter updates to align the pre-trained representations with new input modalities.
 The PyRK generalization and the Variable Window experiments together demonstrate that the Agentic Physical AI approach is not overfitted to a single reactor model or temporal configuration.
 Instead, it provides a pathway toward domain-specific foundation models for nuclear systems, where a single compact language model backbone can be adapted, via structured curricula and lightweight adapters, to a range of reactor dynamics and control tasks.